Mount Lebanon Mutasarrifate: Rüstem Pasha (1873–1883)

-Wassa Pasha (1883-1892)
+Wassa Pasha (1883–1892)

 Vaso Pashë Shkodrani, a writer of Catholic Albanian Shkodran origin, ruled as Mutasarrif of Mount Lebanon in the early years of his tenure firmly, impartially and justly, he was a passionate reformer and was willing to improve the conditions of Mount Lebanon, preserving its autonomy and the dignity of its population, preventing the consuls of countries from interfering in its affairs, and was sincere in loyalty to the Sultan and the Ottoman government at the same time.
-He carried out several construction works, established a hospital in Beiteddine, built the Saray in Baabda and made it the permanent winter-lodging place for the districts of the Mutasarrifate, he also built the Saray of Zahle, and began constructing a Saray in Jounieh, he also built roads and bridges, and was the first ruler to excavate antiquities.
+He carried out several construction works, established a hospital in Beiteddine, expanded the Seraglio of Baabda and made it the permanent winter-lodging place for the districts of the Mutasarrifate, he also built the Seraglio of Zahle, and began constructing a Seraglio in Jounieh, he also built roads and bridges, and was the first ruler to excavate antiquities.

 During his reign, the Ottoman government adopted a modern system of the judiciary, this system was ordered for application in Lebanon, in violation of the Basic Law.
-The Lebanese objected to the new system, because it made Constantinople a center for the Court of Cassation, and considered this an attempt to weaken the independence of the Lebanese judiciary, and as a burden on the Lebanese, who had to return to Constantinople in their cases, when in the past they all ended in Lebanon.
+The Lebanese objected to the new system, because it made Constantinople a center for the Court of cassation, and considered this an attempt to weaken the independence of the Lebanese judiciary, and as a burden on the Lebanese, who had to return to Constantinople in their cases, when in the past they all ended in Lebanon.
 In the last years of his tenure, chaos prevailed alongside corruption, bribery spread, and European interference in the affairs of the Mutasarrifate increased more than before, positions and ranks were sold to the person who increased the price the most to the son-in-law of the Mutasarrif and his wife.
 This situation prompted the Lebanese to demand the punishment of those responsible of corruption, however, Wassa Pasha died in 1892, eleven months before the end of his term, and was buried in Hazmieh.

-Naoum Pasha (1892-1902)
+Naoum Pasha (1892–1902)

 Of Aleppine origins, and Melkite in faith, Na'oum Coussa Basha was the nephew of Franco Nasri Pasha.
 He was known as honest, and firm.
 He began his tenure by reforming the administration, dismissing employees who were accused of bribery.
 And he organized the mutasarrifate's finances.
-Naoum Pasha launched several construction works, repairing bridges, constructing more than 480 kilometers of roads, and erecting several Sarayah in Baakleen, Jezzine, Jounieh, Batroun, Amioun and Bhannes.
+Naoum Pasha launched several construction works, repairing bridges, constructing more than 480 kilometers of roads, and erecting several Seraglios in Baakleen, Jezzine, Jounieh, Batroun, Amioun and Bhannes.
 His reign was characterized by security, calm, and stability, and during this period, migration from Mount Lebanon to abroad began on a large scale.
 He was known for treating both Christians and Muslims equally, he returned to Constantinople after the end of his mandate in 1902.